shijl0925/python-gerrit-api/README.rst

     * Retrieves/Sets the user's (diff/edit) preferences.
     * Retrieves/Add/Deletes the watched projects of an account.
     * Retrieves/Delete the external ids of a user account.
-    * Ability to excute account's emails, ssh keys, gpg keys.
+    * Ability to execute account's emails, ssh keys, gpg keys.
         * Retrieves/Create/Delete
     * ...

-* Ability to create/query Gerrit groups, and ability to excute group:
+* Ability to create/query Gerrit groups, and ability to execute group:
     * Renames a Gerrit internal group.
     * Sets/Deletes the description of a Gerrit internal group.
     * Sets the options of a Gerrit internal group.